gilmore-lab/databrary-authorizations/Templates-PIs.md

 Many thanks,
 Andrea

+## Email to someone wanting to know how to gain affiliate access

+Subject: Databrary access

+Dear Ms./Mr./Dr. [Last Name],

+I am glad you are interested in utilizing Databrary.
+Since you are a **[postdoctoral fellow, student, staff]**, your PI will need to complete the registration​ process (https://nyu.databrary.org/user/register?page=create) by creating an account and ​requesting ​authorization.
+After your PI has been granted authorization, they may add you as an "affiliate".
+Affiliate access may be granted by following the directions below.

+1. The Affiliate needs to create an account on Databrary by selecting the 'register' link in the upper right corner.
+Complete only the 'create account' tab on the left side of the screen.

+2. The Authorized Investigator needs add an Affiliate.
+First, navigate to your profile page, click on the pencil icon to the right of your name, then navigate down and select the Affiliates Tab.
+Type the name of the Affiliate you want to add in the search box.
+You will then select the appropriate radio button to 'Allow access to others' data shared on Databrary' in addition to selecting the radio button to 'Grant access to your group/lab data'.

+Please let me know if I may be of further assistance.

 # EMAIL TO PI REQUESTING APPROVAL TO SUBMIT THEIR AUTHORIZATION

 ## When official is not known to PI